I’ve found life at the bottom of the ocean.

 This would be an interesting venue for a date.
 The restaurant has an intimate ambiance to roughly 20 diners on the main deck, with additional seating available upstairs but the owner strongly recommends to book ahead of time.

-The seafood at The Lobster Pot was so good that I still have dreams about it, every flake, chunk and crumb.
+The seafood at The Lobster Pot was so good that I still have dreams about it… every flake, every chunk, every crumb… mmm.

 The occasional treat but pricey.